 Erith Town FC - 'For Jimmy' Charity Day on 28th April

-Erith Town are pleased to be holding a fundraiser at Oakwood next Saturday vs League leaders, Sevenoaks Town, for their great charity partner, For Jimmy.
+Well done to Erith Town for holding a fundraiser at Oakwood on Saturday vs League leaders, Sevenoaks Town, for their great charity partner, For Jimmy.

 'For Jimmy' is a charity that owner Mark Deveney has supported for 3 years with sponsorships via Sidcup RFC and Hayes School, Bromley.

-The squad and management will be wearing specially commissioned '10 Years For Jimmy' T-shirts on Saturday.
+The squad and management wore specially commissioned '10 Years For Jimmy' T-shirts.

-Barry and Margaret Mizen have kindly agreed to attend, also The Lord Mayor of Bexley, Erith MP Teresa Pearce and other Erith based dignitaries will also be in attendance to lend their support.
+Barry and Margaret Mizen kindly agreed to attend, alongside other Erith based dignitaries to lend their support.

 For further information on For Jimmy, please check out http://forjimmy.org/

 |Position||Team||Followers||Since 1st Jan|